openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 | image                  | String             | Image URL of MyRenault                          | Yes       |
 | location               | Location           | The GPS position of the vehicle                 | Yes       |
 | locationupdated        | DateTime           | Timestamp of the last location update           | Yes       |

+## Limitations

+Some channels may not work depending on your car and MyRenault account.

+The "externaltemperature" only works on a few cars.

+The "hvactargettemperature" is used by the hvacstatus ON command for pre-conditioning the car.
+This seams to only allow values 19, 20 and 21 or else the pre-conditioning command will not work.

 ## Example